-As assets age and deteriorate they require additional investment to maintain a state of good repair.
+As assets age and deteriorate, they require additional investment to maintain a state of good repair.
 The reinvestment of capital funds, through asset renewal or replacement, is necessary to sustain an adequate level of service.
 The reinvestment rate is a measurement of available or required funding relative to the total replacement cost.
-By comparing the actual vs. target reinvestment rate the Municipality can determine the extent of any existing funding gap.
+The reinvestment rate is calculated as follows: